OPTANO/optano.algorithm.tuner/Doc/userDoc/parameter_selection.md

 The parameter should be chosen such that sufficent cores and memory are available for the selected number of parallel runs.

-##miniTournamentSize
-As a rule, the `--miniTournamentSize` parameter should be a multiple of the `--maxParallelEvaluations` parameter.
-This will minimalize times at which your computing power is not fully exploited.
-The default size of a mini tournament is 8, and for best results, your choice should be around the same size.
+## numGens
+The number of generations usually depends on how long you want to spend on tuning.
+We do not recommend to lower it too drastically from its default value 100.
+In addition to `--numGens`, you can also set `--evaluationLimit` to directly bound the number of target algorithm runs.

 ## popSize
-To fully exploit your computing power, `--popSize` should be a multiple of `2 * miniTournamentSize`.<br/> Ideally, you set `popSize = 2 * miniTournamentSize * (numberWorkers + 1)`, where `numberOfWorkers` is either 0 or the number of additional computing nodes if you execute *OPTANO Algorithm Tuner* in [distributed fashion](distributed.md).<br/>
-If the resulting population size is very small, a multiple of it should be chosen.
+The default population size is 128, and for best results, your choice should be around the same size.

+## miniTournamentSize
+The default mini tournament size is 8, and for best results, your choice should be around the same size.

 ## instanceNumbers
 The maximum number of instances used for tuning should be sufficiently high, else the found parameter combinations will be 'specialized' to the instances you chose.

-## numGens
-The number of generations usually depends on how long you want to spend on tuning.<br/>
-To compute the maximum runtime, consider the following:

-- Each mini tournament has `miniTournamentSize` / `maxParallelEvaluations` phases
-- Each phase takes as long as one target algorithm run on each of the instances in that generation takes
-- Every computing node has to execute `popSize` / (2 * `miniTournamentSize` * `(numberWorkers + 1)`) mini tournaments per generation

-In addition to `--numGens`, you can also set `--evaluationLimit` to directly bound the number of target algorithm runs.

 ## <a id="model-based-crossover" name="model-based-crossover"></a>Model-Based Crossover